ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

 ----------

-path
+src
-  Local or remote absolute path or data set name of the archive to be unpacked on the remote.
+  The remote absolute path or data set of the archive to be uncompressed.

+  *src* can be a USS file or MVS data set name.

+  USS file paths should be absolute paths.

+  MVS data sets supported types are ``SEQ``, ``PDS``, ``PDSE``.

   | **required**: True
   | **type**: str

 format
-  The type of compression to use.
+  The compression type and corresponding options to use when archiving data.

   | **required**: True
   | **type**: dict

   name
-    The name of the format to use.
+    The compression format to use.

     | **required**: True
     | **type**: str